 What is Pulse?

-Pulse is a tool for broadcasters to interact with their followers in new and meaningful ways.
+Pulse is a tool for broadcasters to interact with other users in new and meaningful ways.
 It is a single place on Twitch where broadcasters can post content to all of their audience and viewers can engage with their great content on the go.
-Using text, videos, images, and links to connect with their audience, broadcasters can grow their audience and engage with their followers even when they are not broadcasting.
+Using text, videos, images, and links to connect with their audience, broadcasters can grow their audience and engage with others even when they are not broadcasting.